 - Grade 12 English, minimum 60%

-- Submission of a portfolio. click here for portfolio requirements — The portfolio will be a significant factor in determining admission to the program
+- Submission of a portfolio.
+Click here for portfolio requirements.
+Your portfolio will be a significant factor in gaining admission to the program

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program.

 Note: The portfolio will only be kept by the Admssions Department for one year.

 Graduates from this program may find employment with: